Barnes extends Burnley contract to 2022

 Former Brighton and Hove Albion striker Barnes had just over 18 months to run on his existing deal but has now agreed fresh terms.

-Burnley confirmed the news on their official website and Barnes said: "I'd like to see out my playing days here.
+Burnley confirmed the news on its official website and Barnes said: "I'd like to see out my playing days here.

 "At this moment in time I don't see anything else for me and I just want to continue playing at the highest level possible, and hopefully that is with Burnley."